wp-plugins/wordpress-bootstrap-css/readme.txt

 * FIXED: Wasn't properly linking to Google Prettify CSS and JS files when the option was enabled.
 * UPDATED: Yahoo!
 YUI v3 to version 3.5.1.
 * UPDATED: Uses serialized data for the LESS CSS plugin options - greatly reducing database calls on the admin section and database usage.
-* UPDATED: Plugin now uses Worpit's standard plugin structure for dynamically creating plugin options pages.
+* UPDATED: Plugin now uses iControlWP's standard plugin structure for dynamically creating plugin options pages.
 The whole plugin is more stable and more reliable.
 * UPDATED: Now flushes W3 Total Cache (if installed) when you update your LESS CSS options also.
-* ADDED: Worpit feed to the news feed.
+* ADDED: iControlWP feed to the news feed.

 = 2.0.4.1 =